-Staff Council - Ask your principal if you can be present at the first staff meeting to introduce yourself and to talk about any upcoming CLC projects.
+Staff Council and Staff meetings - Ask your principal if you can be present at the first Staff Council and Staff meetings to introduce yourself and to talk about any upcoming CLC projects.
 Let the teachers know what you can do for them and invite them to share what they are working on in their classes.
-Your goal is to provide updates on projects/activities, access to resources, and to let staff know in advance of activities that might bring changes to the regular school day.
+Ask your Principal for the CLC to be a standing item on the Agendas.
+Your goal is to provide updates on projects & activities, access to resources, and to let staff know in advance of activities that might bring changes to the regular school day.
 Let the teachers know you are available to support them.
-Not all CDAs will be invited to sit on Staff Council, and that is OK, find someone, who does attend, to be your liaison.
+Not all CDAs will be invited to sit on Staff Council or be able to attend all staff meetings, and that is OK.
+Find someone who does attend to be your liaison.

-The Staff room is a good place to start relationship-building and find out what's going on in the school/classes (i.e. field trips, Grad, yearbook).
+The Staff room is also a good place to start relationship building and to find out what's going on in the school and classes (i.e. field trips, grad, yearbook).